python/devguide/getting-started/pull-request-lifecycle.rst

 .. _how-to-review-a-pull-request:

-How to Review a Pull Request
+How to review a pull request
 ----------------------------

 One of the bottlenecks in the Python development